redis/redis-doc/topics/rediscli.md

     127.0.0.1:6379> ZADD<TAB>
     127.0.0.1:6379> ZCARD<TAB>

-Once you've entered a valid command name at the prompt, its syntax will be displayed by the CLI by default.
-The default syntax hints display can be controlled via the CLI's preferences.
+Once you've typed a Redis command name at the prompt, the CLI will display syntax hints.
+This behavior can be turned on and off via the CLI preferences.

 ## Preferences

-The CLI's behavior can be customized to your preferences.
-Once started, the CLI loads the preferences from a file named `.redisclirc` in the home directory of the user.
-Preferences can also be set during runtime.
+TThere are two ways to customize the CLI's behavior.
+The file `.redisclirc` in your home directory is loaded by the CLI on startup.
+Preferences can also be set during a CLI session, in which case they will last only the the duration of the session.

-To set a preference, either via file or in runtime, use the the special `:set` command.
-The following preferences can be used:
+To set preferences, use the special `:set` command.
+The following preferences can be set, either by typing the command in the CLI or adding it to the `.redisclirc` file:

 * `:set hints` - enables syntax hints
 * `:set nohints` - disables syntax hints